jaspector

 24 hours in advance

-Typical inspection sequence: Foundation, framing, electrical rough-in, plumbing rough-in, mechanical, insulation/drywall, final
+Typical sequence: Foundation, framing, electrical rough-in, plumbing rough-in, mechanical, insulation/drywall, final

 Residential buildings of 5+ units, all commercial buildings, alterations/repairs above certain thresholds, all mechanical/electrical/plumbing work (separate permits)

+Not all construction work requires a permit in unincorporated Treasure County, MT.
 The following work is generally exempt: Residential buildings containing less than 5 dwelling units (state exemption); Private garages for personal use only; Private storage buildings for owner use only (not commercial); Single-family dwelling repairs/maintenance below alteration thresholds; Agricultural buildings (pole barns if used for agricultural purposes only); Fences under 6 feet (local zoning may apply).
+When in doubt, confirm with the local building department before starting work.